trucki-eu/RS485-Interface-for-Sun-GTIL2-1000/README.md

 Reduce standby with internal Limiter (optional):
 -------------------------------------------------
+!!!
+RS485 Interface from 13.08.2025 or younger now uses timer simulation to switch the SUN inverter ON / OFF (0W)!!!
+No more need for ext. or int.
+Limiter hack.
+Do not enable any ext./int Limiter in SUN Display settings.
+Only 2 cables are needed between the SUN inverter and the RS485 pcb.

 The use of the internal limiter (Hack) is completly optional.
 You only need it if a standby power of 0W is important for you.

 Offys Werkstatt showed the internal Limiter Hack on his Youtube channel (min.20:00) https://www.youtube.com/watch?v=Ca3DW5aZkyA